Lotus Elise S1: review, specs and buying guide

 Up close with the Elise again, I’m reminded that achieving a kerb weight of 731kg meant interrogating every part, hence the wind-up windows, no internal adjusters for the door mirrors, basic slider heater controls and very little interior trim: just a square foot of mat each side, a coin tray at either end of the dashboard and a pad the size of a geography teacher’s elbow patch on each sill.
 That’s it.
 There’s a little bit of genius in the exterior ‘door handle’, which is just a small plastic ridge hidden under the overhang that your fingers naturally find when you push the lock button.

 Caterham Seven-style cars are even lighter, but part of the broader appeal of the Elise is that it has real doors, with glass that goes up and down.
 And don’t underestimate the reassurance you get from the deep-sided aluminium tub when you’ve slipped down into the shell-like seat (which looks painted-on but is surprisingly comfy and accommodating).
 The downside is that, with the roof in place, you have to struggle in through a narrow slot.
-Lain is 6ft 1in and broad of shoulder and says getting in with the roof on is like ‘using the letterbox to get into your house’.
 Perhaps it’s no surprise that in the early concept stage of the Elise it was what Lotus calls a ‘stepper’, that’s to say a car without roof or doors that you step into, like a bath.
 Explains where the 340R came from, doesn’t it?

 Once you’re settled, the dynamic initiation can begin.
 How light is that unassisted steering?
 Well, if you’ve ever sat in your car with the front wheels jacked off the ground and twirled the wheel, that’s pretty much the Elise’s steering at town speeds.
 And that’s with wider Yokohamas.
 In the wet, with so little resistance to work against, you have no sense when the front tyres are slipping wide.
 And that’s not all to watch out for when it’s raining...

 Aluminium brakes sound right up there with chocolate fireguards, but the car’s low mass allowed the use of an innovative technology.
 The Elise’s Metal Matrix Composite (MMC) discs were made from aluminium with 30 per cent silicon carbide and it was estimated that they would last up to 100,000 road miles.
-Lain’s car still wears its original discs and, with their mirror-like finish, they look better than brand-new cast-iron discs.
 They haven’t been available for years and it’s increasingly rare to see them; they go for about £200 a disc, so some owners have them stashed in the loft.

 Back in the ’90s it was feared that, rather like carbon discs, they could be destroyed by severe overheating, and some owners swapped them, foregoing the very real benefits of lower unsprung mass at each corner to wheel control, and a lovely short pedal, too.
 But because they use a different principle to regular disc brakes – adherent friction instead of abrasive friction – the first application in the wet can be worryingly unresponsive.
 Again, not unlike early carbon brakes.

 No such worries today, with the spring sun beating down and the south coast calling.
 Clear of town, the Elise starts to get into its stride and turn on the charm.
-The clatter you hear over sharp bumps and ridges is a characteristic not a fault and you learn to ignore it, realising that the ride is in fact remarkably supple and unusually fluid.
+The clatter you hear over sharp bumps and ridges is a common Elise characteristic but you soon learn to ignore it, realising that the ride is in fact remarkably supple and unusually fluid.
 The stiff aluminium platform and light brakes allow this comfort and control, this remarkable ride quality that is the original Elise’s outstanding, defining dynamic characteristic.
 You fear no road surface, relishing the challenges the surface throws at the car, guiding it with confidence onto precisely the line you want.

 Greater pace transforms the steering.
 You find yourself carrying speed and committing confidently to turns and then it dawns on you that the tiny Nardi wheel is suffused with feel, changes of weight revealing the level of grip.
 The car feels four-square, planted, balanced – you can hustle it, but it’s not necessary to get great cross-country pace out of it.
 This is the reward for low mass.
 It’s also the reason why you rarely hanker for more urge from the K-series at your back; it’s so instantly responsive, so generously torquey that it becomes a natural part of the blend, the flow.
 It sounds eager, too, thanks to the sports exhaust that adds fruitiness rather than shouty volume.

 The gearshift is less slick than I remember.
-The little wand has a snappy throw but the gate feels dry, like there are burrs on the edges of the H-pattern.
-It’s all good if you add a bit of exaggeration, a bit of a flourish to your cross- gate shifts.
+The little wand has a snappy throw but the gate feels dry, like there are burrs on the edges of the H-pattern (aftermarket linkage bushes have been known to fix this).
+It’s all good if you add a bit of exaggeration, a bit of a flourish to your cross-gate shifts.
 A shame, though, that the brakes squeal like a fork across a plate until they’re up to temperature.
 They’re powerful, with superb feel and response, but it’s a bit distracting.

 It will kick the tail wide if you’re keen, and do it tidily, but that’s not really its style.
 It’s the Elise’s deftness, its effortlessness across the ground that was unique and compelling back in 1996 and still is now.
 Back then, I got as many people into it as I could and it entertained and delighted them all, whether they drove or rode in it.
 Well, almost all.
 Not Jez Coates, technical director at Caterham Cars.
 The maker of the Seven had been looking for years to expand its range with a more habitable, lightweight sports car and in August 1996 launched the 21.
 A month later, Lotus launched the Elise.